SixArm/mast-cell-help/topics/excipients/index.md

 # Excipients

-Excipients are inactive ingredients added to pharmaceutical formulations alongside the active drug substance.
+Excipients are inactive ingredients added to medications.
 Some individuals have sensitivities to specific excipients.

 **Common types**:

 * **Fillers and Diluents**: These bulk up the formulation.
 Examples: lactose, microcrystalline cellulose, starch, mannitol.

-* **Binders**: These hold the ingredients of a tablet or capsule together.
-Examples: cellulose derivatives (e.g., hydroxypropyl cellulose, hydroxypropyl methylcellulose), starches, and polyvinylpyrrolidone (PVP).
+* **Binders**: These hold the ingredients together.
+Examples: cellulose derivatives (e.g. hydroxypropyl cellulose, hydroxypropyl methylcellulose), starches, and polyvinylpyrrolidone (PVP).

 * **Disintegrants**: These promote the rapid breakup of tablets or capsules in the gastrointestinal tract.
 Examples: croscarmellose sodium, crospovidone, sodium starch glycolate.

-* **Lubricants and Glidants**: Lubricants reduce friction between the tablet ingredients and the tablet press during manufacturing.
-Glidants improve powder flow by reducing interparticle friction.
+* **Lubricants and Glidants**: These reduce friction in the tablet ingredients, and between the tablet and the press during manufacturing.
 Examples: magnesium stearate, stearic acid, colloidal silicon dioxide.

 * **Coatings**: These improve appearance, taste, swallowability, or stability.
 Examples: shellac, hydroxypropyl methylcellulose phthalate (HPMCP), polyethylene glycol.